UBC-MDS/522_01/README.md

 - Creation of a reproducible report in Jupyter Lab or R Markdown,
 - Automation of the analysis workflow using `GNU Make`

-## Exploratory Data Analysis

-The dataset in question, [Credit Approval dataset](https://archive-beta.ics.uci.edu/dataset/27/credit+approval), included a good selection of features upon which to build a simple automated machine learning and statistical exercise.
-The dataset contains data on Japanese credit card screening of credit card applications.
-All attribute names and values have been anonymized in order to protect the confidentiality of the applicants.
-A high level characterization of the features is found at the dataset page linked above.
-The raw dataset contains a mixture of categorical and numeric features named A1-A16, where the target feature A16 contains values of `+` or `-` indicating whether the candidate is approved or not.

-An EDA analysis, [linked here](https://github.com/UBC-MDS/Credit_Approval_Prediction/blob/main/src/Exploratory_Data_Analysis.ipynb), was conducted to investigate the contents of the dataset, relabel and remove missing values, visualize the distribution of various feature values, and to detect any existing correlation between numeric features.

-The Credit Approval dataset is anonymized, so information gleaned from the EDA can only tell us which features (A1-A16) may or may not be important when predicting the target, and which features may be correlated or distributed according to certain known distributions.
-We are not able to apply any real-world contextual background or domain knowledge to the dataset without labelled feature names.

-The EDA generated the following conclusions about the dataset:
-- There are 690 rows in the original dataset, 522 of which will be used to train the ML models after a 80%/20% train-test data split.
-Some of this data is missing values that are replaced/filtered by the EDA.
-- The dataset has 16 columns, 6 of which are numeric, and 10 are categorical.
-- Numeric columns will require scaling during the preprosessing stage of model creation.
-- There is no significant correlation found between any two features in the dataset.

 ## Analysis Question

 This analysis will focus on predicting whether a credit card applicant will be approved or not approved based on a set of features describing that applicant.
 The dataset in question will be trained on the train portion of the initial dataset (defined during EDA phase), and evaluated against a smaller testing portion of the initial dataset.